-- Avoid singling kids with ADD and ADHD out.
-Children with both types of ADHD may need a teacher to remind them to focus at times, but it doesn’t help to shout out their name and call the rest of the class’s attention to the fact that a student is not on task.
+- Avoid singling kids with ADHD out.
+Children with ADHD may need a teacher to remind them to focus at times, but it doesn’t help to shout out their name and call the rest of the class’s attention to the fact that a student is not on task.
 Instead, agree on a hand signal that you can subtly slip in without interrupting the lesson you might be delivering.
 This can even be a hand symbol the child chooses.
 In this way, you’ll avoid attracting extra attention from peers and still be able to connect with the child to help them stay focused when you notice they are straying.

 - Spend extra time on task instructions for the whole group.
 Children with ADHD may be tempted to rush into a task if you hand out materials too soon.
 Make sure they are focused on you when you introduce an activity and not distracted by any papers or screens in front of them.
 It’s also advised you break directions down into steps and go over them one at a time when a task is complex.
-This can prevent children with ADD from feeling overwhelmed and can help them stay on task.
+This can prevent children with a predominantly inattentive presentation or ADD from feeling overwhelmed and can help them stay on task.
 If possible, provide instructions in writing, go over them verbally, include illustrations and model any aspects that can be demonstrated.

 - Create a distraction-free space in your classroom.
-Educators are often encouraged to create a stimulating classroom environment with plenty of dynamic text displays and colourful images tacked up on the wall.
-This is a great way to help engage learners but it can also be very distracting for kids with ADD and ADHD.
+Educators are often encouraged to create a stimulating classroom environment with plenty of dynamic text displays and colorful images tacked up on the wall.
+This is a great way to help engage learners but it can also be very distracting for kids with ADHD.
 Create a corner where there is less to look at and ensure students who have been diagnosed with ADHD are not sitting next to a loud window, air conditioner, fan, heater or anything else that could become a noisy distraction.

-- Deliver more ADD and ADHD friendly lessons.
+- Deliver more ADHD friendly lessons.
 Shorter lessons, particularly when they involve student participation and opportunities for movement, can be particularly helpful for students.
 Try to keep presentations interactive and avoid any one activity that lasts longer than 15-20 minutes.
 If a child with ADHD needs to get up and move around, have the whole class join them and introduce it as a valid part of the lesson.
-Many things that benefit a child with ADD or ADHD can also help the rest of your students maintain focus during a lesson.
-TIP: It can help to brainstorm a list of possible kinaesthetic activities beforehand so you don’t always rely on the same one.
+Many things that benefit a child with ADHD can also help the rest of your students maintain focus during a lesson.
+TIP: It can help to brainstorm a list of possible kinesthetic activities beforehand so you don’t always rely on the same one.
 Learn more about the benefits of multi-sensory learning.

 - Prepare students for learning.
-Involve starter activities that prepare students for the main lesson and help a child with ADD or ADHD invest in a task by connecting to the information beforehand.
+Involve starter activities that prepare students for the main lesson and help a child with ADHD invest in a task by connecting to the information beforehand.
 As opposed to their peers, students with hyperactivity and impulsivity may not always be ready to switch from one topic to another.
 However, if you can get them to engage with the new material, they have a much better chance of learning from the lesson.
 This is also true of students who don’t struggle with attention difficulties.

 - Teach touch-typing to strengthen vocabulary.
-A touch-typing program is a great way to enhance the written vocabulary of a child with ADD or ADHD as it will require typing repetition.
+A touch-typing program is a great way to enhance the written vocabulary of a child with ADHD, as it will require typing repetition.
 This automatizes spelling and makes it more likely the child will use the learned words in free writing.
 A multi-sensory approach like the one taken by Touch-type Read and Spell can facilitate reading as well.
-Moreover, writing on a computer is especially suited to children with ADD/ADHD who often turn in messy handwritten work.
+Moreover, writing on a computer is especially suited to children with ADHD who often turn in messy handwritten work.
 Typing allows them to present a clean printed assignment to the teacher and avoid any shame or embarrassment associated with mistakes and erasure marks.